 The original NEFCO Stamford Baffle was inclined at 45° and had a relatively small horizontal projection factor.
 That baffle reduced the clarifier’s total suspended solids (TSS) by roughly 40%.
 The design quickly became the industry standard.
 NEFCO’s baffle included two proprietary features: an integrally molded support bracket that simplified installation, and gas vents molded into the mounting flange at the top of the baffle.
 The 45° baffle continues to be produced by others.

-Stamford Baffle 2.0 retains all of the unique features of the original NEFCO Baffle.
-The baffle is comprised of individual baffle sections or “modules”.
-Each module combines the baffle panel, the bracket, the vents and the mounting and stiffening flanges in a one-piece molded fiberglass unit that offers a number of advantages:
+NEFCO’s Stamford Baffle 2.0 and the new for 2019 Stamford Baffle 3.0, retains all the unique features of the original NEFCO Baffle.
+The baffle is comprised of individual baffle sections or “modules.”
+Each module combines the baffle panel, the bracket, the vents and the mounting and stiffening flanges in a one-piece molded fiberglass unit that offers a few advantages:

 In clarifiers with outboard launders, the baffle mounts to the clarifier wall with the bottom of the baffle positioned mid-way between the top of the sludge blanket and the bottom of the weir.
 In clarifiers with inboard launders, the baffle will perform most effectively mounted to the tank wall below the launder, so long as there is sufficient vertical clearance to mount the baffle with the bottom of the baffle two feet or more above the top of the blanket.
 If there is insufficient vertical clearance, the baffle should be mounted to the lower inboard corner of the launder trough.
 The width of the launder should be included in calculating the horizontal projection of the baffle, but the projection should never be less than 24”.